Foundations of a Soulmaking Dharma

 Catherine McGee

-She has been teaching Insight Meditation retreats internationally since 1999.
-She is a member of the Gaia House teacher council, teaches yearly at IMS and BCBS, and is a guiding teacher for One Earth Sangha – an online sangha exploring Buddhist responses to the climate and ecological crises.
-Between 2014 and 2020, she collaborated closely with Rob Burbea in shaping and teaching Soulmaking Dharma.
+Catherine has been teaching Insight Meditation retreats internationally since 1999.
+She is a Gaia House teacher council member, teaches yearly at IMS and BCBS, and is a guiding teacher for One Earth Sangha, a web-based sangha exploring Buddhist responses to the climate and ecological crises.
+She collaborated closely with Rob Burbea in shaping and teaching “A Soulmaking Dharma” from 2014 to 2020.

 Yahel Avigur

-He is a teacher in the Insight Meditation tradition.
+Yahel is a teacher in the Insight Meditation tradition.
 He completed his teacher training in 2020 under the guidance of Rob Burbea, with a particular emphasis on Emptiness and Jhana practices.
-Currently, he is in training for teaching Soulmaking Dharma, guided by Catherine McGee.
+Currently, he is training to teach Soulmaking Dharma, guided by Catherine McGee.
 Yahel is also trained in the Hakomi approach of assisted self-study.